hashim222/hash-dental-care/testings.md

     * ## Logged In user's testCases
     * ### All these functionalities have been tested for a Logged In users, and they work fine.
         * User's have access to Home Page✅
-        * In the Home page user's can click the `Book Appointment` button to make an appointment✅
+        * In the Home page, user's can click the `Book Appointment` button to make an appointment by form✅
         * User's have access to Treatments page✅
-        * To make an appointment, users can click the treatment they are interested in on the Treatments page✅
+        * To make an appointment, users can click the treatment they are interested in on the Treatments page and they will see a booking form✅
         * User's have access to Contact Us page✅
         * Users's have access to Manage Booking Page✅
         * Despite not having booked an appointment yet, users can't see their appointments on the manage booking page✅
-        * manage booking page allows users to update and delete their appointments even if they have not yet booked any appointments yet❌
+        * Manage booking page allows users to update and delete their appointments even if they have not yet booked any appointments yet❌
         * By filling out the form, users can contact us✅
         * User's have access to login/register page❌
         * User's Have access to logout page✅

     * ### Due to a problem with the PEP8 Python code validator, I have to rely on Pylint which was installed in my project.
-So there is a problems section in the terminal that will display any errors that needs to be fixing, so it was very easy to use.
+So there is a problems section in the terminal that will display any errors that needs to be fixed, so it was very easy to use.
         ![pylint problem in the terminal](static/images/readme-file-images/pylint-problems.png)

     * Even after fixing many of the small pylint errors and warnings, some related to built-in Django code that I couldn't fix.